o-kitchen/app/README-EN.md

 ### 1. Connect Wallet

 Click the "Connect Wallet" button in the top right corner.
-Supports MetaMask, WalletConnect, and other major wallets.
+Supports mail-login, MetaMask, WalletConnect, and other major wallets.

 ### 2. Create Content